The Best Ways to Organize Your Finances After Taxes

 What to Shred

-If you’re one of the 54 percent of Americans who still gets paper bank and credit card statements, shred them (along with receipts and bills) annually after you’ve filed your taxes, says Andrew O. Smith, author of Financial Literacy for Millennials.
+If you’re one of the 54% of Americans who still get paper bank and credit card statements, shred them (along with receipts and bills) annually after you’ve filed your taxes, says Andrew O. Smith, author of Financial Literacy for Millennials.
 Most financial statements are easily retrieved online for at least five years.
-When it comes to shredding the statements, choose a shredder that can handle multiple sheets and staples and paper clips.
-Try the Swingline Style+Super Cross-Cut Shredder, $189.
+When it comes to shredding the statements, choose a shredder that can handle multiple sheets, staples, and paper clips.

 What to Save and Scan

-Keep hard copies, scan, and hold onto vehicle titles, real estate or property records, and insurance policies for as long as you own them.
-What to keep indefinitely: birth, marriage, and death certificates; Social Security cards; health care proxies; and wills.
-Store hard copies in a safe-deposit box or fireproof safe.
-Save scans using a service such as CertainSafe (starts at $12 per month) or Dropbox (free for 2 GB of space).
-Consider the Epson DS-320 scanner, $250.
-It’s portable, and you can scan directly to an online account.
+Be sure to keep hard copies and scan vehicle titles, real estate or property records, and insurance policies for as long as you own them.
+You should keep indefinitely: birth, marriage, and death certificates; Social Security cards; health care proxies; and wills.
+Store hard copies in a safe-deposit box or fire-resistant safe.
+Consider a portable scanner that allows you to scan directly to an online account.
+Save scans using a service such as CertainSafe (free 30-day trial then $12 per month for 100 GB) or Dropbox (free for 2 GB of space).

 How to Go Paperless (the Safe Way)

 Protect access to online financial accounts with a password you change every three months.
-Apps such as Dashlane (free for one device or $5 monthly for unlimited devices) or LastPass (free or $36 for the premium) help you do that.
-Keep a record of passwords in a safe place so your accounts can be accessed in an emergency, says certified financial planner Nancy Coutu, cofounder of Money Managers Financial Group in Oak Brook, IL.
+Apps such as Dashlane (free for one device or $5 monthly for unlimited devices) or LastPass (free or $36 annually for premium features like file storage and priority tech support) help you do that.
+Keep a record of passwords in a safe place so your accounts can be accessed in an emergency, says Nancy Coutu, certified financial planner and cofounder of Money Managers Financial Group in Oak Brook, Illinois.
+Consider a separate email address for statements and bills, and review them monthly so you can spot fraud as soon as possible.

 How Long Should Tax Returns Be Kept?

 Stick with the seven-year rule even though your audit risk lasts only three years from the date you file.
 What qualifies as a tax record?
 Anything that's evidence of income (W-2s, 1099s), deductible expenses, or a tax credit (papers proving tuition or childcare payments or retirement-plan contributions).
-Also keep health insurance records.
+Also, keep health insurance records.
+Keeping copies of your tax return can help you prepare future tax returns and will be needed to file an amended return.
+You also might need them for loan applications, to estimate tax withholding, or because records were destroyed in a natural disaster or fire.
+And don’t forget you aren’t the only one who might need your return; the executor of your estate may find the records helpful.

 Finance Apps to Keep You Organized

-Want to take the guesswork out of bill pay?
-Schedule and track payments, plus review accounts and documents from your smartphone, all for free.
+Doxo: Want to take the guesswork out of bill pay?
+Schedule and track payments, plus review accounts and documents from your smartphone, all for free with the Doxo app.

-This is another free app that keeps track of donations, assesses the value of donated items, and allows you to scan all your charitable receipts.
+ItsDeductible: This is another free app that keeps track of donations, assesses the value of donated items, and allows you to scan all your charitable receipts.
+The ItsDeductible app is only available for iOs, however, anyone can use the free online version.

-With these decluttering tips, you'll be able to downsize paper pileups, digitize, and get organized for next year.
+With these decluttering tips, you'll be able to downsize paper pileups, digitize, and get organized for next year's tax season.
 Trust us, your future self will thank you.